Seancheey/Ark-Sonah/README.md

 # Ark Sonah
-This project was created by Seancheey at 5.18.2017
+This project was created by Seancheey at 5.18.2017.
+I'm still working on this project but considering migrating the game from JavaFX to Unity platform.

 ### Building Project
 Simply go to the root directory of the project and run following command